Back to Blog

 Long-Term Success Rates and Research Evidence

 Decades of clinical research support titanium's position as a widely used material for dental implants.
-Long-term studies consistently demonstrate success rates above 95% for properly placed and maintained titanium implants.
-These studies track patients over 10, 20, and even 30-year periods, providing robust evidence of titanium's reliability.
+Some long-term studies have reported success rates above 95% for properly placed and maintained titanium implants over 10, 20, and even 30-year follow-up periods, though individual outcomes depend on many factors.
+These figures represent population-level data and should not be interpreted as a guarantee for any individual patient.

 Research has identified key factors that influence implant success, including patient health, bone quality, implant design, and maintenance protocols.
-When these factors are optimised, dental implants can provide lifelong tooth replacement solutions with minimal complications.
+When these factors are optimised, dental implants may provide long-lasting tooth replacement solutions with a low rate of complications.

 Comparative studies examining alternative implant materials consistently show titanium's superior performance in terms of osseointegration speed, long-term stability, and complication rates.
 This evidence base continues to support titanium as the material of choice for implant dentistry worldwide.